cucumber-attic/website/apps/dynamic/views/events/bdd-kickstart-paris.md

 Both days will be led by **Julien Biezemans**, co-founder of Cucumber Ltd, and originator of Cucumber JS.
 This is a rare opportunity to learn about Cucumber and BDD in a classroom environment from a founding member of the Cucumber team and an experienced BDD practitioner and coach.

-Julien will be joined by Bruno Boucard, an experienced Agile, BDD and DDD coach and consultant.
+Julien will be joined by **Bruno Boucard**, an experienced Agile, BDD and DDD coach and consultant.

 Discover how BDD can help your organisation by downloading our [BDD Benefits PDF](https://cucumber.io/bdd-benefits.pdf).